notpersico/persicoDev/README.md

 ## 📂 Featured Projects

 ### [Legal Assist (AI-Powered SaaS Platform)](https://legalassistance.h.com.pl/)
 **Description:** An AI-powered SaaS platform that automates legal document analysis and generation using a multi-agent architecture.
-Designed to reduce paralegal drafting time significantly (by 60% in its initial application). [cite: 14]
+Designed to reduce paralegal drafting time significantly (by 60% in its initial application).

 **Technologies Used:** React, NestJS, Go, Azure OpenAI, Microsoft AutoGen, Kubernetes.